 This bill restricted motorcycle noise emissions to 92 decibles while idling, and 96 or 100 decibels while operating at speed, depending on the number of cylinders in the engine.
 Violation of the noise limits is a misdemeanor.

 Should NH loosen restrictions on motorcycle noise?

-Two moves to limit enforcement of motorcycle noise violations were killed this year.
+Two moves to limit enforcement of motorcycle noise violations were killed last year.
 One would have prohibited enforcing motorcycle noise at motorcycle-only checkpoints.
 The version of the bill that passed was amended to instead ban such checkpoints entirely.
 The other bill, limiting the ability of towns to regulate motorcycle noise violations, was killed in the House.

 CONTACT ELECTED OFFICIALS »